Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP =
+- Improvements to stop a hash error when the product name contains a special character.

 = 4.6.5 =
 - Reworked the main cart function to use a class instead of PHP session.
 This is part of a series of improvements that we are making to the plugin.
 - Optimized the saving of the cart to the order post meta.